lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 # Security Considerations {#sec-cons}

-As this specification uses ML-DSA as a component of all composite algorithms, all security considerations from {{I-D.ietf-lamps-dilithium-certificates}} apply.
+As this specification uses ML-DSA as a component of all composite algorithms, all security considerations from [RFC9881] apply.

 ## Why Hybrids?